geeknoid/frozen-collections/README.md

 - **Scalar as Hash**.
 When the keys are of an integer or enum type, this uses the keys themselves as hash codes, avoiding the overhead of hashing.

 - **Length as Hash**.
-When the keys are of a string type, the length of the keys are used as hash code, avoiding the overhead of hashing.
+When the keys are of a string type, the lengths of the keys are used as hash code, avoiding the overhead of hashing.

 - **Dense Scalar Lookup**.
-When the keys represent a contiguous range of integer or enum values, lookups use a simple array access instead of hashing.
+When the keys represent a contiguous range of integer or enum values, lookups use a simple array instead of hashing.

 - **Sparse Scalar Lookup**.
-When the keys represent a sparse range of integer or enum values, lookups use a sparse array access instead of hashing.
+When the keys represent a sparse range of integer or enum values, lookups use a sparse array instead of hashing.

-- **Left Hand Substring Hashing**.
+- **Left-Hand Substring Hashing**.
 When the keys are of a string type, this uses sub-slices of the keys for hashing, reducing the overhead of hashing.

-- **Right Hand Substring Hashing**.
-Similar to the Left Hand Substring Hashing from above, but using right-aligned sub-slices instead.
+- **Right-Hand Substring Hashing**.
+Similar to the Left-Hand Substring Hashing from above, but using right-aligned sub-slices instead.

 - **Linear Scan**.
 For very small collections, this avoids hashing completely by scanning through